letscontrolit/ESPEasy/docs/source/Plugin/_Plugin.rst

 :green:`NORMAL` is the stable release, you can consider these plugins reliable and you can use these in production.

 :yellow:`TESTING` (split into A/B/C/D/E sets) with new plugins that have not yet been fully tested and proven stable.
-Because of space limitations, this is split into 5 sets.
+Because of space limitations, this collection is split into 5 sets.
 When only TESTING is mentioned, the plugin is available in all TESTING builds.

-.. comment :red:`DEVELOPMENT` is used for plugins that are still being developed and are not considered stable at all.
+:red:`DEVELOPMENT` is used for plugins that are still being developed and are not considered stable at all.

 :yellow:`ENERGY` :yellow:`DISPLAY` :yellow:`IR` :yellow:`IRext` :yellow:`NEOPIXEL` are specialized builds holding all Energy-, Display-, Infra Red- (extended) and NeoPixel related plugins.

 :yellow:`MAX` is the build that has all plugins that are available in the ESPEasy repository.
 Only available for ESP32 16MB Flash units.

+:gray:`RETIRED` plugin has been retired from ESPEasy (though the source code is still available).
+Not included in any build.

 .. csv-table::
    :header: "Plugin name", "Build set", "Plugin number"